California Senate Bill 54 (2017): Political impact

 The law has received both significant support and opposition.
 An online poll conducted by UC Berkeley in April 2018 found that 56% of voters support the law and 41% oppose it.

 In March 2018, the U.S. Department of Justice filed a lawsuit against the state of California, alleging that SB 54 and other laws aimed at reducing cooperation in the state with federal immigration authorities were unconstitutional.
 The lawsuit was dismissed in July 2018 by judge John Mendez of the United States District Court for the Eastern District of California, stating in his opinion that "The Court does not find any indication in the cited federal statutes that Congress intended for States to have no oversight over detention facilities operating within their borders."

 The bill was a significant issue during the 2018 elections.

 The December 2018 killing of Ronil Singh re-inflamed debate over the new law, with some claiming that the law prevented the perpetrator from being deported before the murder took place.
 Governor Brown has denied that Singh's murder by an illegal immigrant had anything to do with California's new sanctuary law.

 Also in December 2018, an undocumented immigrant who had twice been deported, but who had returned to the United States illegally, was arrested on a misdemeanor charge but released under the new sanctuary law, and then embarked on a 24-hour shooting spree in Tulare County, killing two and injuring seven, before crashing his car and dying.
-Sheriff Mike Boudreaux told the press that a "tool has been removed from our hands," and that, because the county could not turn the shooter over to ICE for deportation, "our county was shot up by a violent criminal."
+Sheriff Mike Boudreaux shifted blame away from his department onto ICE and California SB54 (2017).
+The sheriff told the press that a "tool has been removed from our hands," and that, because the county could not turn the shooter over to ICE for deportation unless ICE had issued an arrest warrant, which they had not.
+He continued, "our county was shot up by a violent criminal."